Receiving a gift from a country outside the EU

 If your gift parcel contains alcohol, tobacco or perfume, special rules apply.

-If the value of your gift parcel is SEK 1,600 or less, you do not pay any charges if your parcel fulfils the gift requirements and does not contain alcohol, tobacco or perfume.
+If the value of your gift parcel is SEK 500 or less, you do not pay any customs duty or VAT if your parcel fulfils the gift requirements and does not contain alcohol or tobacco.

-If the value of your gift is more than SEK 1,600, but no more than SEK 7,600, the company carrying the gift calculates the customs charge by applying a flat rate to everything in the parcel except any duty-free goods.
+If the value of your gift exceeds SEK 1,700, but not SEK 7,100, the company carrying the gift calculates the customs charge by applying a flat rate to everything in the parcel except any duty-free goods.
 The flat rate of duty is 2.5 per cent of the gift’s value (freight and insurance costs included therein).
 You also have to pay VAT.
-To make your import declaration for you, the company carrying your parcel may also charge an administration fee or a customs declaration fee.
+The company carrying your parcel may also charge an administration fee or a customs declaration fee to submit a import declaration on your behalf

 If the parcel contains several separate gifts, you do not have to pay any customs duty or VAT on the goods whose combined value is SEK 500 or less.
 The following two examples explain how you calculate the charges.